The Mind of Mr. Reeder

-The Mind of Mr. Reeder is a 1939 British mystery crime film directed by Jack Raymond and starring Will Fyffe as Mr. Reeder, with Kay Walsh, George Curzon, and supporting roles for Chili Bouchier, John Warwick and Ronald Shiner.
+The Mind of Mr. Reeder (United States: distributed by Monogram Pictures as The Mysterious Mr. Reeder) is a 1939 British mystery crime film directed by Jack Raymond and starring Will Fyffe, Kay Walsh, George Curzon, and supporting roles for Chili Bouchier, John Warwick and Ronald Shiner.
+It was written by Marjorie Gaffney, Michael Hogan and Bryan Edgar Wallace, based on a 1925 collection of short stories by Edgar Wallace, and was produced by Jack Raymond Productions at the Highbury Studios in London, with sets designed by the art director James Carter.

-It was produced by Jack Raymond Productions and shot at the Highbury Studios in London, with sets designed by the art director James Carter.
-It was distributed in the United States by Monogram Pictures using the alternative title The Mysterious Mr. Reeder.
-Also, Ronald Shiner, Will Fyffe and Jack Raymond were all involved in another Mr. Reeder film The Missing People.
-The film is based on a 1925 collection of short stories by Edgar Wallace.
+Ronald Shiner, Will Fyffe and Jack Raymond were involved in another Mr. Reeder film, The Missing People (1940).

 Plot

-Reeder, an employee of the Public Prospectors Department, pursues a gang of counterfeiters.
+Reeder, an employee of the Public Prosecutors Department, pursues a gang of counterfeiters.